Morgantown Generating Station: Pollution

 In August 2018, the Maryland Department of the Environment (MDE) required three generating stations across the state, including Morgantown, to meet current federal wastewater standards (effluent guidelines) by November 2020.
 The coal-fired units at these plants discharge arsenic and mercury to their respective receiving waters, as allowed by 1980s-era pollution standards under now-expired permits.
 Upgrading the plants' treatment systems to Maryland's current standards "could reduce discharges of toxic metals by 97 percent."
 The U.S. Environmental Protection Agency published the updated federal standards in 2015.

 Planned transition from coal

 In December 2020, GenOn Holdings announced that the coal-fired units at the Morgantown Generating Station will be deactivated in 2027.
 The station will remain online generating energy using natural gas and oil.

 On June 9, 2021 GenOn revised its schedule for ending coal burning at Morgantown, stating "the retiring units at the Morgantown Generating Station are anticipated to retire as of June 1, 2022."

+The plant is currently running on oil.